guillain/WebScraping/README.md

 * -r / --rfile : output file for the realtime record

 Using the indexes for the parameters

 `python program.py -t 60 -l 10 -s timeserial_file.csv -r realtime_file.csv`

 Long name as parameters

-python program.py --timer=60 --limit=10 --sfile=timeserial_file.csv --rfile=realtime_file.csv
+`python program.py --timer=60 --limit=10 --sfile=timeserial_file.csv --rfile=realtime_file.csv`

 ## Output files
 The generates files are stored by default in:

 `./reports`
-`

 ### Timeserial
-Provide a file this increase with each collect `./reports/{market}_timeserial_report.csv`
+Provide a file this increase with each collect

+`./reports/{market}_timeserial_report.csv`

 *{market}* is the collected name for the considered sequence

 ### Realtime
-Provide a file with only the last collected data into `./reports/realtime_report.csv`
+Provide a file with only the last collected data into

+`./reports/realtime_report.csv`

 ## Python version
-Validated on the following Python version:
+Validated on the following Python versions:
 * Python 2.7
 * Python 3.6

 ## Windows users
 1/ From Windows Explorer

 a) python installation
 - download the python binary version for Windows (32 or 64 b)
 - install the python binary version (double click on the installer downloaded previously)

 b) app settings
 - download the archive from git (https://github.com/guillain/WebScraping
 - unarchive the zip file
 - go in the folder created by the unarchiving execution

 2/ From Windows Command line (the standard one coming from the OS)

 a) package dependencies installation
 - install the necessary package (you're still in the unarchived folder):

-	  $ pip install -r requirements.txt
+`pip install -r requirements.txt`

 b) app execution
 - run the python scrypt with the python command

-	  $ python program.py
+`python program.py`